By Brenda Dyck.

 to get maximum results from minimal resources.

-Look for more columns from Brenda this year.
+Look for more columns from Brenda in the coming weeks.

 Articles on the Guerilla Garden Adventures should never be construed as professional advice.
 Any resemblance to Master Gardeners, living or dead is purely coincidental.